 It is important for professionals, leaders, and policymakers to understand the impact that leaving the European Union will have on our work in the tech and digital industries.
-There are implications for everything from privacy to accessibility to copyright, in addition to the fundamental rights of freedom of movement and employment.
+There are implications for everything from privacy to accessibility to copyright, and these changes on the international level are accompanied by a domestic move towards stricter regulation of the internet as well as privatised law enforcement.

 This site will track updates and developments on the UK’s implementation or adaptation of specific European policies, regulations, and laws impacting the digital and tech industries throughout the Brexit process.
 This includes the policy statements from Downing Street and the Department for Exiting the European Union; the adversarial examination of the process from Parliament, including the European Scrutiny Committee; research from the House of Commons Library; and official EU statements pertaining to Brexit and tech.